Budapest Festival Orchestra plays Mahler to fish | NEWS

 With no immediate prospect of playing to a live audience of human beings, the conductor Iván Fischer and his ensemble, the Budapest Festival Orchestra, recently performed four movements of Mahler’s 7th Symphony to an audience of fish and stuffed toys in the BFO rehearsal studio.

-All members of the orchestra tested negative for COVID-19 before the performance.
+All members of the orchestra tested negative for COVID-19 before performing to the fish.

 Leave a Reply